arkrow/PyMusicLooper/README.md

   -e, --export          export the song into intro, loop and outro files (WAV
                         format).
   --preserve-tags       export with the track's original tags.
-  -j, --json            export the loop points (in samples) to a JSON text
+  -j, --json            export the loop points (in samples) to a JSON file in
-                        file in the song's directory.
+                        the song's directory.
+  -t, --txt             export the loop points in samples to a loop.txt file
+                        (compatible with LoopingAudioConverter).
   -r, --recursive       process directories and their contents recursively
                         (has an effect only if the given path is a directory).
+  -f, --flatten         flatten the output directory structure instead of
+                        preserving it when using the --recursive flag.
   -n N_JOBS, --n-jobs N_JOBS
                         number of files to batch process at a time (default:
                         1).
 WARNING: greater values result in higher memory